TocasUI/Docs/README.md

    (Try to replace the joke with the jokes which were borned in your country.)

 4. The file format is based on YAML, be careful about the indents.

    (2 spaces for YAML, 4 spaces for the CSS, HTML, JavaScript in the YAML.)

+5. Send the Pull Request when you're done with a chapter.

+   (You don't have to finish it all to send the Pull Request, just send it whenever you want.)